RealToughCandy/7-day-free-trial/README.md

 ![code editor with text on front that says 7 say free trial the ultimate list of tech products, services and education](https://realtoughcandy.com/wp-content/uploads/2020/11/tech-products-7-day-free-trial-github.jpg)

-Tech stuff is be pricey.
+## Tech stuff is pricey.
 Try before you buy!

 Most free trials are valid for new accounts only.
 In other words, if you've signed up for a free trial on one of these platforms in the past, your account probably isn't eligible for another one.